-Chanu Rhee MD, MPH Associate Hospital Epidemiologist
+Chanu Rhee, MD, MPH Associate Hospital Epidemiologist

-Dr. Rhee's clinical and research interests include sepsis, infection control and healthcare epidemiology, and infections in critically ill and immunocompromised patients, with a particular focus on using electronic health record data to improve disease surveillance, diagnosis, prevention, treatment, and quality of care.
-He has published numerous studies that have leveraged local and national datasets to inform clinical care, research, quality improvement, and healthcare policy.
+Dr. Rhee is an infectious disease and critical care physician and Associate Hospital Epidemiologist at BWH.
+His clinical and research interests include sepsis, infection control and healthcare epidemiology, and infections in critically ill and immunocompromised patients, with a particular focus on using electronic health record data to improve disease surveillance, diagnosis, prevention, treatment, and quality of care.
+He has published numerous studies that have leveraged local and national datasets to inform clinical care, research, quality improvement, and healthcare policy related to these topics.